mrdbourke/tensorflow-deep-learning/README.md

   * what will someone leave with after going through this course?

 **Log**
+* 09 Dec 2020 - finished recording videos for 00
 * 08 Dec 2020 - recorded 90% of videos for 00
 * 05 Dec 2020 - trialled recording studio for ~6 videos with notebook 00 material
 * 04 Dec 2020 - setup [recording studio in closet](https://raw.githubusercontent.com/mrdbourke/tensorflow-deep-learning/main/images/misc-studio-setup.jpeg)